 Suck it, Dr. Rick

 What Dr. Rick doesn’t realize is that you need extras because some pillows are for leaning/sleeping on and some are for hugging.
 It’s a rookie mistake that us crocheters would never make.
-We know that you need at least three pillows per person for couch computing– one under each arm, and one on your lap to support the laptop.
+We know you need at least three pillows per person for couch computing– one under each arm, and one on your lap to support the laptop.

 Or is that just me? 😅